gregdan3/gregdan3.dev/src/content/now/now.md

 #### September

+- I made a huge, but simple, improvement to how
+  [sona mute](https://github.com/gregdan3/sona-mute) generates databases.
+Now I can test new designs much, much faster.
 - I'm re-writing this site in Astro.
 Uh, for reasons.
 - I'm getting out a very important video for the future of Toki Pona.
 - I published a big update to